 Look for benefits that align with existing travel plans

 Maybe you already have existing travel plans for the next year, such as an extended stay with a specific hotel brand or several different trips that require a rental car.
-In that case, you should look for rewards credit cards that have related perks like automatic hotel or rental car elite status.
+In that case, look for rewards credit cards with related perks like automatic hotel or rental car elite status.

 Compare welcome bonuses among the top cards

-Elite credit cards can seem like a good deal at first, but it’s possible you just can’t stomach paying $450 or more for a credit card each year.
-In that case, you’ll be happy to know there are plenty of travel credit cards with reasonable annual fees—or no annual fee.
+Elite credit cards come with plenty of valuable perks for frequent travelers (or those who enjoy traveling in a certain degree of comfort).
+But if you can’t stomach the thought of paying $450 or more for a credit card each year, there are plenty of travel credit cards with reasonable annual fees — or no annual fee.

 Take the time to compare all the best credit cards on the market today, including general rewards credit cards and cash back credit cards.
-It’s definitely possible to score a huge sign-up bonus and earn plenty of ongoing rewards without paying for the privilege—and without forgoing the benefits you really want.
+It’s possible to score a huge sign-up bonus and earn plenty of ongoing rewards without paying for the privilege — and without forgoing the benefits you really want.